lcnlvrz/opensalary/README.md

 ## Project Status
-This project is currently in production and you can test it clicking in the following link:
+This project is currently in production and you can test it clicking the following link:

 [Open Salary](https://open-salary.netlify.app)